holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/03_data_structures_wheaties_unstructured.md

     set of integers that is the intersection of the two sets.
     - **Do not** use the `intersection()` function.
-21. Create a function that takes a list of integers as an input and returns a list which is a version of the original list but without any duplicates.
+21. Create a function that takes a list of integers as an input and returns a list that is a version of the original list, but without any duplicates.
 The order or the elements from the original list should be preserved.
     - For example: `[4, 5, 4, 4, 1, 2, 5] -> [4, 5, 1, 2]`
 22. Create a function that takes two lists of integers as inputs and returns the